 Academic Foundation Doctor Training Programme

-This full day course provides the key knowledge and highlights the opportunities within Norwich to ensure that complete the academic foundation course objectives.
+This full day course provides the key knowledge and highlights the opportunities within Norwich to ensure that you complete the academic foundation course objectives.

 Objective Structured Clinical Examination (OSCE)

 This half day course will explain the practical aspects of examining at OSCEs.
-Following this course you will be able (and expected to) examine at Norwich Medical School undergraduate OSCE’s
+Following this course you will be able (and expected) to examine at Norwich Medical School undergraduate OSCE’s

-Problem Base Learning Tutor (PBL)
+Problem Based Learning Tutor (PBL)

 This half day course will explain the background and rationale of PBL teaching.
 You will gain the skills needed to tutor a PBL group.

 Other training opportunities will be self-led and you will be required to take responsibility for your learning by being involved in the research and teaching activities of the supervisors.
+It is expected that you will write a protocol and conduct a piece of research.
+This may include protocol design, regulatory approval application, study co-ordination, data analysis, report preparation and data presentation.
+You will also be expected to review a research paper and write a case history or audit.

 You will have the same clinical educational experience as the clinical F2 post in the respective specialities.
 You will be expected to attend the structured academic teaching programme described above.
 Attendance at multidisciplinary radiology, pathology and journal club meetings will be expected.
 You will be expected to complete a reflective diary and develop adult learning techniques.

-Norwich Medical School has an innovative undergraduate medical curriculum which his highly ranked in student surveys.
+Norwich Medical School has an innovative undergraduate medical curriculum which is highly ranked in student surveys.
 Over the course of the year you will experience tutoring, seminar teaching and examination.
 You will be expected to act as a PBL tutor and as an examiner for Objective Structured Clinical Examinations (OSCEs) after suitable training.
 The PBL tutor will give you the opportunity to lead a group of students through a complete module within the course.
 You will also have the opportunity to deliver seminars and ward based teaching, and involvement in other medical student assessments e.g. marking critical appraisal essays or written examinations.

 Comments from Trainees